Vogelmensch/scanner/paper/scanner-paper.typ

 For point 1, the exact value of $T_max$ depends on the machine that is being used.
 We have found a most inputs to be solvable in $~0.07s$.
 We thus chose $T_max = 0.1s$ as an appropriate threshold value.

 To generate an input, we developed the function `generate_chunk(chance, height, width)`, see @generate_chunk.
-The function iterates over every cell and assigns `FULL` to a cell with a probability of $"chance" in [0,1]$.
+The function creates an `EMPTY`-valued matrix of dimension $("height" times "width")$ and assigns `FULL` to the central cell.
+Next, it iterates over every cell and assigns `FULL` to a cell with a probability of $"chance" in [0,1]$.
 This is repeated exactly `min(height, width)` times.
 We repeat the experiment for various values of $"chance" in [0.15, 0.16, ..., 0.25]$ to find the worst-case result.
 We furthermore chose `height = 10` and `width = 15`, as those are the values used in the original problem description.